• Skip to primary navigation

 Faster access and startup are possible thanks to SSD storage.
 Because they don’t have any moving parts, users frequently find these computers to be more durable and reliable.

 Many college students may get by with 256GB-512GB of storage.
-Art, engineering, and computer science majors, on the other hand, deal with enormous files and may require a terabyte of storage.
+On the other hand, art, engineering, and computer science majors deal with enormous files and may require a terabyte of storage.
 Some devices allow students to upgrade their storage capacity as needed.

 4. Battery Life